codberg-dev/dev-evaluation-frontend-web-/README.md

 ### Status management
 State management uses global state management

+### router
+Designed to distinguish between authenticated users and guests through router

 ### Custom Hook - Message Hook

 The application utilizes a custom hook called `useMessage` to manage global state and display messages.
 You are tasked with implementing this hook.
 It should allow displaying messages to the user.

+### Auth
+Manage page authentication according to user level when logging in

 ### Error handling
 Implement handling for unexpected errors.